-- To propose a general remuneration policy for Enagás management personnel, providing a rationale to the Board of Directors, and guidelines relating to the appointment, selection, promotion and dismissal of senior managers of the Company and its Group, in order to ensure that the Company has appropriate highly-qualified staff for administering its business at all times. - To review the structure of the Board of Directors of Enagás and the companies comprising its Group, as well as the criteria for the renewal of Directors required under the Articles of Association, the addition of new members and any other aspects relating to its composition that it deems appropriate, providing the Board of Directors with the proposals that the Committee considers necessary. - To report on the appointment and dismissal of the Secretary of the Board of Directors. - To inform the Board of Directors, prior to approval, of transactions that Directors wish to undertake that imply or may imply a conflict of interest, in accordance with the stipulations of the Code of Conduct regarding the securities market. - To formulate and revise the criteria to be followed in the composition of the Board of Directors and for the selection of the candidates proposed for the office of Director. - To provide information, objectively and in the Company's interest, concerning the proposals for appointment, re- election and ratification of Directors, as well as for the appointment of members of Board Committees. - To formulate proposals to the Board of Directors regarding the Company's organisational structure, including the creation of senior management posts in order to achieve improved and more efficient Company administration. - To produce reports on intended appointments and dismissals of senior management staff, and, where necessary, approve special terms in their contracts. - To approve the remuneration of senior management, provided that this does not diverge from criteria established in the general remuneration policy for executives. - To report to the Board of Directors on any related-party transactions before authorisation thereof.
-Under no circumstances shall the transaction be authorised if prior to this the report stipulated in article 14a of these Rules and Regulations has not been issued. - Report to the board on the general Corporate Social Responsibility and Corporate Governance policy, ensuring the adoption and effective application of best practices both those which are compulsory and those that are in line with generally-accepted recommendations.
-To do this, the Committee may submit to the board the initiatives and proposals it deems appropriate and shall provide information on proposals submitted to the board and information the Company releases to shareholders annually regarding these issues. - To report to the Board of Directors on measures to be taken in the event of breach of these Rules and Regulations or the Internal Code of Conduct on matters relating to the securities markets on the part of Directors or other persons subject to those rules.
-In performing this duty, the Appointments, Remuneration and Corporate Responsibility Committee shall work in conjunction with the Audit and Compliance Committee wherever appropriate.
+- To propose remuneration criteria for the Directors of the Company and of Group companies, in accordance with the stipulations of the Articles of Association and in line with resolutions passed at the General Meeting, and to ensure that remuneration is transparent. - To propose a general remuneration policy for Enagás management personnel, providing a rationale to the Board of Directors, and guidelines relating to the appointment, selection, promotion and dismissal of senior managers of the Company and its Group, in order to ensure that the Company has appropriate highly-qualified staff for administering its business at all times.

+- To review the structure of the Board of Directors of Enagás and the companies included in its Group, as well as the criteria for the renewal of Directors required under the Articles of Association, the addition of new members and any other aspects relating to its composition that it deems appropriate, providing the Board of Directors with the proposals that the Committee considers necessary. - To report on the appointment and dismissal of the Secretary of the Board of Directors. - To inform the Board of Directors, prior to approval, of transactions that Directors wish to undertake that imply or may imply a conflict of interest, in accordance with the stipulations of the Internal Code of Conduct regarding the securities market. - To formulate and revise the criteria to be followed in the composition of the Board of Directors and for the selection of the candidates proposed for the office of Director. - To provide information, objectively and in the Company's interest, concerning the proposals for appointment, re-election and ratification of Directors, as well as for the appointment of members of Board Committees. - To formulate proposals to the Board of Directors regarding the Company's organisational structure, including the creation of senior management posts in order to achieve improved and more efficient Company administration. - To produce reports on appointments and dismissals of senior management staff, and, where necessary, approve special terms in their contracts. - To approve the remuneration of senior management, provided that this does not diverge from criteria established in the general remuneration policy for executives. - To report to the Board of Directors on any related-party transactions before authorisation thereof.
+Under no circumstances shall the transaction be authorised if prior to this the report stipulated in article 14A of the Rules and Regulations has not been issued. - Report to the Board on the general Corporate Social Responsibility and Corporate Governance policy, ensuring the adoption and effective application of best practices, both those which are compulsory and in line with generally-accepted recommendations.
+To do this, the Committee may submit to the Board the initiatives and proposals it deems appropriate and shall provide information on proposals submitted to the Board and information the Company releases to shareholders annually regarding these issues. - To report to the Board of Directors on measures to be taken in the event of breach of these Rules and Regulations or the Internal Code of Conduct on matters relating to the securities markets on the part of Directors or other persons subject to those rules.
+In performing this duty, the Appointments, Remuneration and CSR Committee shall work in conjunction with the Audit and Compliance Committee wherever appropriate.